rus0000/jsinheritance/README.md

 * A prototype of a given object
   * Its parent
   * Accessible with `someObject.__proto__` property, not `prototype` property
-  * The is most confusing part is:
+  * The most confusing part is:
     * Parent of a `someObject` object, referenced by `someObject.__proto__` property, is commonly called its **prototype**
 * A `prototype` object of a given function, especially a constructor function
   * Accessible with `SomeConstructor.prototype` property